YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Another disadvantage is that recovery can feel less comfortable for some patients.
 They may experience more tightness, numbness, or a pulling sensation in the donor area, especially in the early period.
 Some patients recover from this quite smoothly, while others remain more aware of the donor area for longer.

 There is also the issue of flexibility.
 A patient who later wants to wear a very short haircut may realize that the donor scar limits that freedom.
-This is an important long-term lifestyle questions in FUT, and patients often underestimate it before surgery.
+This is an important long-term lifestyle question in FUT, and patients often underestimate it before surgery.

 Yes, it can.